-Tip: If the surname you are looking for begins with a de, van, van der, etc. you must look under the name that follows.
+Tip: If you are looking for a surname that begins with a de, van, van der, etc. you must look under the name that follows.
 IJ is read as a 'y' and therefore is listed at the end of the alphabet.

 Need advice?
 Post your question on Expatica's free Ask the Expert service to see if we can help.

 Updated from 2012.